Test and protect

 All parents should be asked to mention childcare arrangements if contacted by or contacting the Test and Protect service.

-If a parent/carer or staff member is contacted by a contact tracer and told to self-isolate for fourteen days, the person should leave the setting to self-isolate at home straight away and, if possible, wear a face covering on route and avoid public transport.
+If a parent/carer or staff member is contacted by a contact tracer and told to self-isolate for fourteen days, the person should leave the setting to self-isolate at home straight away and, if possible, wear a face covering on route and avoid public transport if symptomatic.
 The Scottish Government has published advice for employers on how to support people who are asked to self-isolate.

 If a child or staff member tests positive, the contact tracer will take into account the close contacts the person has had within the setting.

-It will be important that childcare providers keep clear records of children, adults and staff attending their settings, and of the composition of groups undertaking activities.
+Childcare providers must keep clear records of children, adults and staff attending their settings, and of the composition of groups undertaking activities.
 These records will help to ensure rapid response and contact tracing should a positive case occur.
 This will enable employers to maintain records on staffing capacity in individual settings and to make judgements about whether it will be necessary to close settings temporarily due to high levels of staff absence.
 All providers should plan as much as possible to minimise the operational impact of individual staff or groups of staff being required to self-isolate.

-If an outbreak is confirmed, settings should work with their local HPT to manage it.
-Actions that settings may need to be involved in include (but are not restricted to):
+Childcare settings will be expected to work closely with their local HPT to resolve such situations.
+Actions that school age childcare and other management teams may need to be involved in when cases of COVID-19 arise in staff or children include (but are not restricted to):

-- providing records of school layout / attendance / groups; and
+- providing records of setting layout / attendance / groups

 Managers must notify the Care Inspectorate in the event of any confirmed or suspected outbreak of an infectious disease.
 Notifications and guidance are available through eForms.